1. Importance of Cost Savings

-Finance has $10,000 in their annual budget for the BI tool so even though you negotiated the cost down, the budget is cost neutral.
+Finance has $10,000 in its annual budget for the BI tool so even though you negotiated the cost down, the budget is cost neutral.
 So it has no impact on the budget and hence it doesn’t impact the bottom line.

-Contrast to that a scenario where you reduced the BI tool cost to $9,000 a year.
+In contrast to that a scenario where you reduced the BI tool cost to $9,000 a year.
 This is a $1000 reduction as compared to the $10,000 annual budget and hence has a direct impact on the bottom line and this is considered “Cost Savings” or “Hard dollar savings”

 Procurement stakeholders, on the other hand, have a different view of the value delivered by procurement.

-Let’s take an example of the BI tool, if procurement was not able to negotiate the contract to be cost neutral, the budget owner would have to either ask for a budget increase or cut cost in the discretionary spend to meet the budget targets.
+Let’s take an example of the BI tool, if procurement was not able to negotiate the contract to be cost-neutral, the budget owner would have to either ask for a budget increase or cut cost in the discretionary spend to meet the budget targets.

-So your stakeholders would appreciate the value added whether it is cost savings or cost avoidance.
+So your stakeholders would appreciate the value-added whether it is cost savings or cost avoidance.

 Should we measure and report Cost avoidance?

 So the big question is whether procurement should report cost avoidance or not.
 The answer is, it depends.
 A CPO should consult with the CFO of the company on this and then decide whether to report to finance or not.
 In my view, you should track and at least report to your stakeholders on the value-add.
 Why should you still do it?